 The straightness symbol (a straight line).

-The tolerance value that specifies the allowable deviation from perfect straightness.
+The tolerance value specifies the allowable deviation from perfect straightness.

 Optionally, additional information may include datum references if the straightness needs to be related to specific datum planes or points.